 Charles Ray is widely regarded as one of the most significant artists of his generation.
 He is best known for his sculptures of altered and refashioned familiar objects.
 In 1993 Ray made Firetruck, a 12-by-47-foot replica of a toy fire truck, which he "parked" in front of the Whitney Museum of American Art during that year's biennial exhibition.
 In 2007 the artist completed a ten-year project—a re-creation in Japanese cypress (Hinoki) of a fallen and rotting tree he had found in a meadow, hand carved by Japanese master woodworkers.
 Most recently, Ray installed Boy with Frog, his first outdoor commissioned work, at the Punta della Dogana, Venice.
 Grand in size and realized with a smooth white finish that references the important tradition of marble sculpture in Italy, it depicts a boy holding a goliath frog above the Grand Canal.

-Ray (born 1953) has exhibited at Documenta IX (1992), Venice Biennales in 1993 and 2003, and four Whitney Biennials, and he has had one-person museum exhibitions in Chicago, London, Los Angeles, Milan, Berne, Vienna, and Oslo, among other cities.
+Ray (born 1953) has exhibited at Documenta IX (1992), Venice Biennales in 1993 and 2003, and five Whitney Biennials, and he has had one-person museum exhibitions in Chicago, London, Los Angeles, Milan, Bern, Vienna, and Oslo, among other cities.
 Ray lives and works in Los Angeles.